AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Much Coverage You Need

-We recommend getting more than the state minimum coverage.
-Instead, get full coverage car insurance, although it’s not the cheapest car insurance option.
+We recommend getting more than the state minimum.
+Instead, get full coverage car insurance, although it’s not the cheapest option in Massachusetts.
 Here are the coverages and limits we think you should consider, if you can afford them.

 • Liability insurance: $500,000 for bodily injury and property damage coverage each